Debit Card Compromise

 How is Great Southern Bank notifying their customers if they are affected?

-Customers whose cards will be deactivated due to the breach will receive an email, if we have a correct address on file, and a letter notifying them of the incident, and that new cards have been ordered.
+Customers who are potentially affected by the breach will receive an email, if we have a correct address on file, and a letter notifying them of the incident, and that new cards have been ordered.

-What should customers do if they have questions or cannot locate the new card that was mailed to them?
+What should customers do if they have questions?